Posted by Ben Crowley in Product Information

 Estimated reading time: 6mins

 Well, think of individual amino acids such as L Glutamine, L Arginine, Beta Alanine, L Leucine, Branch Chain Amino Acids (BCAAs) (which are a free form combination of three amino acids) and other amino acids which people may take in isolation, before, during or after training.

 The use of free form amino acids has been very popular for some time as it allows people to supplement with higher levels of the pure amino acids that they value, rather than getting 19 or so amino acids together in a protein blend at set ratios.

-People tend to take these before, during and after training when they want a specific fat and carbohydrate free boost.
+People tend to take these before, during and after training when they want a specific fat and carbohydrate-free boost.

 How are free form amino acids made?

 There are various ways of making free form amino acids, but fermentation is the most common method.
-Here sugar cane, starches or molasses bean are used as a base compound where the fermentation begins.
+Here sugar cane, starches or molasses beans are used as a base compound where the fermentation begins.